iiab/iiab/roles/captiveportal/README.md

     sudo journalctl -u uwsgi-app@captiveportal.service

+The service stores its client-state database as `users.sqlite` in the systemd-provided `STATE_DIRECTORY` (the distro unit declares `StateDirectory=uwsgi/%i`).
+Direct runs use `/opt/iiab/captiveportal/users.sqlite` as a fallback.

 The `captiveportal_port` variable is retained only for running `capture-wsgi.py` directly for debugging; it is not used by the systemd service.